 The professionals at Oral & Maxillofacial Surgical Consultants are experienced in working with local hospitals and emergency rooms to treat facial injuries.
 They are specially trained and uniquely qualified to manage and repair injuries to the mouth, face, and jaws.

 Drs.
-Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, and McMahon recommend taking precautions to avoid any type of facial trauma, particularly when it comes to participating in sports and travel.
+Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, and Spanel recommend taking precautions to avoid any type of facial trauma, particularly when it comes to participating in sports and travel.
 They recommend using mouth guards and the appropriate masks and helmets for anyone who takes part in athletics at any level.

 If a facial injury occurs and requires medical attention, be sure to request that the emergency room physicians enlist the consultation of your oral and maxillofacial specialist.
 They are the experts in this area who are best trained to treat any time of facial injuries.
 Oral & Maxillofacial Surgical Consultants will manage not only the emergency situation, but also provide acute treatment, long-term reconstruction, and patient rehabilitation when needed.

 Your mouth is an area where you can see changes easily.
 The experts at Oral & Maxillofacial Surgical Consultants recommend everybody perform an oral cancer self-exam each month.
 If your risk of having oral cancer is increased due to smoking, consuming alcohol, or using smokeless tobacco, you should ask your dentist for an annual examination.

 When you perform your monthly exam, examine your mouth with a bright light and a mirror.

 - Examine the inside of the lips and the front of the gums by looking and feeling.

 - Examine the roof of your mouth.

 - Look inside the cheeks and the back of the gums.